 The Teton County Health Department is working with the Wyoming Department of Health, St. John’s Health, and other local partners throughout Teton County to prepare our community.
 The Health Department is continually monitoring the situation and using the Teton County/Town of Jackson Unified Command structure to ensure effective communication and coordination with all involved agencies.

 Dr. Travis Riddell, Teton County Health Officer, advises Teton County residents to stay informed about COVID-19 and to look for updates and recommendations from credible sources such as the Wyoming Department of Health and the CDC.

-Symptoms of the COVID-19 virus include fever, cough, and shortness of breath.
+Symptoms of the COVID-19 virus include sore throat, muscle aches, a loss of taste or smell, fever, cough, and shortness of breath.
 Health officials are encouraging individuals to take the following steps to help prevent spreading: